 High quality Ethiopian Opals have colourful flashes and fire; they can have one specific colour (generally green or blue) or there can be many colours.
 The colours that can be found are red, orange, yellow, gold, green, blue, purple, pink and all the various shades of these.

-1. Keep Opals Away From Water.
+1. Keep Opals Away From Water!

 Ethiopian Opals are "hydrophane", this means that they absorb water and when they do their appearance changes.
 If the Opals come in contact with water, they will soak it up it like a sponge.
 If the Opals are submerged in water and allowed to absorb it, they may lose their fire temporarily and turn yellow or brown.
-The fire and colour will come back once the opals have fully dried, however, this can take a day to a few weeks, depending on how much water they absorbed.
+The fire and colour should come back once the opals have fully dried, however, this can take a day to a few weeks, depending on how much water they absorbed.

 2. Avoid Liquid Chemicals Around Your Ethiopian Opals.